Numerical semigroups, polyhedra, and posets I: the group cone: The Kunz polyhedron

 It is easy to see that not every vector $(z_1,\ldots, z_{m-1}) \in \ZZ_{\ge 0}^{m-1}$ is the Kunz coordinate vector of a numerical semigroup containing $m$.
-Branco, Garc\'ia-Garc\'ia, Garc\'ia-S\'anchez, and Rosales give a set of linear equalities that determine the image of $\KV_m$ in $\ZZ_{\ge 0}^{m-1}$~\cite{kunzcoords}.
+The following set of linear inequalities that determine the image of $\KV_m$ in $\ZZ_{\ge 0}^{m-1}$ can be found in~\cite{kunz,kunzcoords}.

 \begin{defn} For $m \ge 2$, the \emph{Kunz polyhedron} $P_m \subset \RR^{m-1}$ is the set of points $(z_1, \ldots, z_{m-1})$ satisfying

 and the \emph{strict Kunz polyhedron} $P'_m \subset \RR^{m-1}$ is given by $P_m' = P_m \cap \RR_{\ge 1}^{m-1}$. \end{defn}